 There are nine questions that will help you determine if your summerhouse will need planning permission and what you need to consider when choosing the position of your building in your garden.

 In accordance to planning law a permitted development (meaning you don’t need permission) is one that answers NO to all of the following questions...

-- Is your shed for business use?
+- for business use?